cirruslabs/cirrus-cli/README.md

 [![Build Status](https://api.cirrus-ci.com/github/cirruslabs/cirrus-cli.svg?branch=master)](https://cirrus-ci.com/github/cirruslabs/cirrus-cli)

 Cirrus CLI is a tool for running containerized tasks reproducibly in any environment.
+Most commonly, Cirrus tasks are used as part of continuous integration workflows but can also be used as part of local development process as a [hermetic replacement of helper scripts/Makefiles](https://medium.com/cirruslabs/using-cirrus-cli-instead-of-makefiles-for-generating-grpc-87b949a67449).
-Run your tasks locally the same way they are executed in CI or on your colleague's machine.
-Immutability of Docker containers ensures your project will compile years from now regardless what versions of packages you'll have locally.
+Cirrus CLI runs your tasks locally the same way they are executed in CI or on your colleague's machine.
+Immutability of containers ensures the tasks will be executed the same way years from now regardless what versions of packages you'll have locally.

 ![Cirrus CLI Demo](images/cirrus-cli-demo.gif)